Find Affordable College Courses

 2 Yearly Graduations

 The 6th most popular school in the country for polymer engineering majors who are seeking their doctor's degree is University of Massachusetts - Lowell.
-Roughly 18,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,078 per year, while in-state graduate students, on average, pay $14,590 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to polymer engineering majors at UMass Lowell.
+The average in-state tuition for full-time undergraduates is $15,850 per year, while in-state graduate students, on average, pay $15,330 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in polymer engineering from UMass Lowell.

 Below are some popular majors that are similar to polymer engineering that offer doctor’s degrees.